Signature SDEs from an affine and polynomial perspective: Abstract

 \section{Abstract}

-Signature stochastic differential equations (SDEs) constitute a large class of stochastic processes, here driven by Brownian motions, whose characteristics are entire or real-analytic functions of their own signature, i.e.~of iterated integrals of the process with itself, and allow therefore for a generic path dependence.
-We show that their prolongation with the corresponding signature is an affine and polynomial process taking values in subsets of group-like elements of the extended tensor algebra.
-By relying on the duality theory for affine and polynomial processes we obtain explicit formulas in terms of novel and proper notions of converging power series for the Fourier-Laplace transform and the expected value of entire functions of the signature process.
-The coefficients of these power series are solutions of extended tensor algebra valued Riccati and linear ordinary differential equations (ODEs), respectively, whose vector fields can be expressed in terms of the entire characteristics of the corresponding SDEs.
-In other words, we construct a class of stochastic processes, which is universal within It\^o processes with path-dependent characteristics and which allows for a relatively explicit characterization of the Fourier-Laplace transform and hence the \emph{full} law on path space.
-We also analyze the special case of one-dimensional signature SDEs, which correspond to classical SDEs with real-analytic characteristics.
-Finally, the practical feasibility of this affine and polynomial approach is illustrated by several numerical examples.
+Signature stochastic differential equations (SDEs) constitute a large class of stochastic processes, here driven by Brownian motions, whose characteristics are linear maps of their own signature, i.e.~of iterated integrals of the process with itself, and therefore allow for a generic path dependence.
+We show that their prolongation with the corresponding signature is an affine and polynomial process taking values in the set of group-like elements of the extended tensor algebra.
+By relying on duality theory for affine or polynomial processes, we obtain explicit formulas in terms of converging power series for the Fourier-Laplace transform and the expected value of entire functions of the signature process' marginals.

+The coefficients of these power series are solutions of Riccati and linear ordinary differential equations (ODEs) with values in the extended tensor algebra, respectively, whose vector fields can be expressed in terms of the characteristics of the corresponding SDEs.
+We thus construct a class of stochastic processes that is universal (in a sense specified in the introduction) within It\^o-diffusions with path-dependent characteristics and allows for an explicit characterization of the Fourier-Laplace transform and hence the full law on path space.
+The practical applicability of this affine and polynomial approach is illustrated by several numerical examples.